 BS, 2003; MES, 2005, Taylor University; MS, 2013, Ph.D.,2019, in Civil and Environmental Engineering, Stanford University

 Kory C. Russel is an Assistant Professor of Landscape Architecture and Environmental Studies at the University of Oregon.
-Kory teaches courses on sustainable and human-centered design, courses on water, sanitation and public health, as well as course in Environmental Studies.
+Kory teaches courses on sustainable and human-centered design, courses on water, sanitation and public health, as well as course in environmental studies.
 His primary research focuses on planning, designing, and implementing sustainable water and sanitation (WASH) services in low- and middle-income countries.
-He currently services as the Chair of the Container Based Santiation Alliance (CBSA).
-He has conducted extensive research internationally including in Haiti and Mozambique.
-He also spent 3 years in Mozambique serving as a Peace Corps volunteer.
+He currently services as the Chair of the Container Based Sanitation Alliance (CBSA).
+He has conducted extensive research internationally including in Haiti, Colombia, and Mozambique where he also spent 3 years serving as a Peace Corps volunteer.
 He has worked with students to secure awards and funding from the EPA P3 Awards and the ASLA Student Awards among other sources.
 Kory is also one of the co-founders of the Landscape for Humanity (L4H) initiative and project lead.

 His other research interest include: